Pegi1727/MIGM-Multilingual-Inhibition-L5-Acquisition-Inhibitory-Paradox/README.md

 ## Theoretical Constructs

 ### Functional Entrenchment
-A conceptual term referring to the degree to which a language becomes automatized and integrated across communicative domains through sustained long-term use.
+Functional Entrenchment refers to the degree to which a language becomes automatized and integrated across communicative domains through sustained long-term use.
+In this study, it is used as an interpretive concept rather than a directly measured variable.

 ### Inhibitory Gradient Framework (IGF)
-A preliminary conceptual framework proposing that multilingual interference varies along a multidimensional gradient rather than a simple dominance hierarchy.
+The Inhibitory Gradient Framework is proposed as a preliminary conceptual account of higher-order multilingual control.
+It suggests that interference does not follow a simple dominance hierarchy, but rather emerges from the interaction of multiple linguistic and experiential variables.

-> Important: IGF is **conceptual and hypothesis-generating**, not a validated empirical model.
+> Note: IGF is a conceptual and hypothesis-generating framework, not a validated empirical cognitive model.

 ---

 ## Repository Contents

-- `Figures/` — figures used in the manuscript and README
+- `Figures/` — visual models, conceptual figures, and summary graphics
-- `Multilingual_Inhibitory_Control_Dataset.csv` — structured summary tables of the study
+- `Multilingual_Inhibitory_Control_Dataset.csv` — summary tables and structured results
-- `Coding_Manual_CLIs.md` — coding manual for cross-linguistic intrusions
+- `Coding_Manual_CLIs.md` — coding guide for lexical, morphosyntactic, and phonological intrusions
-- manuscript files — article draft and supporting documents
+- manuscript files — article draft and supporting research materials

 ---

 ## Notes

-- This is a **single-case exploratory study**, not a population-level inferential dataset.
+- This repository documents a single-case exploratory study.
-- Pause and repair observations are descriptive, not reaction-time measurements.
+- The dataset is descriptive and should not be treated as a population-level benchmark.
-- The CSV file contains **multiple summary tables**, not a single normalized table.
+- Pause and repair observations are qualitative, not instrumentally measured reaction-time data.
-- The full set of translation sentences is not fully reproduced in the manuscript text.
+- The CSV file contains multiple summary tables rather than one normalized single-table dataset.

 ---

 ## Citation

-If you use this repository, please cite the manuscript and its associated materials accordingly.
+If you use this repository, please cite the manuscript and associated materials appropriately.

 ---

 ## License

-Add the appropriate license here if/when one is selected.
+Add the selected license here.